Diphtheria, Bangladesh, Indonesia – March 2019

 Yellow fever, South America, Africa – March 2019

 Authorities in areas of Brazil and Bolivia are attempting to contain outbreaks of yellow fever which developed in recent months.
 Yellow fever is a severe viral haemorragic fever transmitted by the bite of a moquito.
 The illness can be prevented by vaccination.
 The current outbreaks centred on the regions of Minas Gerais and Espritu Santo in Brazil and Cochabamba in Bolivia where several hundred cases have been reported and numerous deaths have occurred.
 Efforts are underway to control the outbreak with mosquito control measures and mass vaccination.
 Some surrounding countries have also recently reported cases including Peru, Columbia.

 During the last few months, dengue fever cases have been reported in a number of regions around the globe.
-High dengue activity is occuring in Bangladesh (Dhaka), India, Pakistan (Punjab, Sindh), Philippines, Mexico, Panama several areas in West Africa and Palau at the present time.
+High dengue activity is occuring in Sri Lanka, India (multiple states), Pakistan (Punjab, Sindh), Myanmar, Philippines, Mexico, Columbia, Brazil, Bolivia Jamaica, New Caledonia and several areas in West Africa and Palau at the present time.